diegojromerolopez/diegojromerolopez.github.io/content/en/post/2021-06-06-immutability.md

 # Why immutability?
-Nowadays, most processors have some kind of parallelism or concurrency embeded in themselves.
+Nowadays, most processors have some kind of parallelism or concurrency embedded in themselves.
 Single-flow-execution software is limited by the lowest speed unit in the system.
 There are some solutions that try to hide the wait for these slow sub-systems by computing in other execution-flows (threads or processes).